CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 2. Comment liberally

-Detrimental to any model is the lack of meaningful and/or outdated comments.
+Detrimental to any software is the lack of meaningful and/or outdated comments.
 Liberal inline commenting is expected aswell as thorough commenting in the MarkDown.
 See [cable_roughness.F90](https://github.com/CABLE-LSM/CABLE/blob/main/src/science/roughness/cable_roughness.F90) for an example, which is then redered as ?????

 ### 3. Avoid WHERE loops